zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 The [syntactic grammar](https://tc39.es/ecma262/#sec-syntactic-grammar) describes how syntactically correct programs are composed of tokens.

 The notation used for different grammars differs slightly.
-For example, the syntactic grammar uses `Symbol :` whereas the lexical grammar use and the RegExp grammar use `Symbol ::` and the numeric string grammar uses `Symbol :::`.
+For example, the syntactic grammar uses `Symbol :` whereas the lexical grammar and the RegExp grammar use `Symbol ::` and the numeric string grammar uses `Symbol :::`.

 For the rest of this episode, we'll focus on the syntactic grammar.